 - Made over $4m in annual cost savings from 40 external suppliers.

 - Increase customer satisfaction metrics by 14% points over a six-month project.

 - Presented corporate vision at over 70 conferences across 25 countries.

-The structure of your resume should give you enough space to do justice to your skills.
+The layout of your executive resume example should give you enough space to do justice to your skills.
 Many executive resumes are three pages rather than two, so if you have things that are worth sharing, don’t be scared to add more detail.
-If a prospective employer is interested in hiring you, they won’t mind reading an extra page and a longer resume will give them more information upon which they can base your interview.
+If a prospective employer is interested in hiring you, they won’t mind reading an extra page.
+A longer resume will give them more information upon which they can base your interview.
 There are no specific rules about which format to choose, but we can suggest some guiding principles:

 Firstly, ensure that it is visually clean, easy to read and symmetrical.
 You will have a lot to say about your achievements, but the starring moments of your career will be lost if it is cluttered.
-Secondly, don’t make it too densely technical in any sections.
-A recruiter without a deep understanding might skip over to more readable parts.
-Including technical terms is good for the ATS, but make sure that they are integrated into the story of your career.
-Our professional resume template collection can be found here.
+Secondly, don’t make any section too densely technical.
+A recruiter without a deep understanding might skip to more readable parts.
+Including technical terms is good for the ATS, but make sure that they are integrated into a clear layout.
+Our professional resume template collection can help you with this.